AroosaIjaz/AroosaIjaz.github.io/_portfolio/all_that_is_left.md

 ---
 Date: 06-03-2026

-From Cherien Dabis’ 2025 Palestinian movie "All That's Left of You": when the opressor takes away your land, your home, your children, your rights, your food, your dignity, your safety, your history and your future:
+From Cherien Dabis’ 2025 Palestinian movie "All That's Left of You": when the opressor takes away your land, your home, your children, your rights, your food, your dignity, your safety, your history and your future, I quote Cherien:
 >"All that is left of you is your humanity.
 They can not take that away."

 We see the protagonists choosing to be kind and humane when beset with this choice...